 Adolescent counseling is essential for an adolescent who is dealing with anxiety, depression, or trauma.
 Substance use in adolescents is a serious issue that needs to be addressed in adolescent counseling.
 Moreover, children and adolescents who are discovering their sexual orientation or experiencing gender dysphoria can benefit from child or teen therapy.

 For the purposes of this article, we will use “counseling” and “therapy” as well as “counselor” and “therapist” interchangeably, although they are different.
 Read on to learn what adolescent counseling is, the benefits of teen counseling, the different types of counseling, and how Newport Academy supports adolescents who require mental health treatment.
+We’ll also answer the question “How do I know if my teenager needs counseling?”

 - Adolescent counseling should always be provided by a licensed, professional counselor.